GUIDE TO ALBANY AREA GENEALOGICAL RESOURCES

 Clifford W. Lamere Jul 1999

-This is a guide to 45 facilities which possess genealogical and historical records in Albany and nearby counties.
-It should be useful to genealogist who can visit the sites, but also to those who must do their genealogy using the internet, email, US mail, and telephone.
+This is a guide to 46 facilities which possess genealogical and historical records in Albany and nearby counties.
+It should be useful to genealogists who can visit the sites, but also to those who must do their genealogy using the internet, email, US mail, and telephone.
 Some of the information below is based on my personal experiences, but most of it is based on what employees or volunteers told me before 2004.
+Changes have occurred since I wrote this.
+Beginning in 2009, at the end of a write-up I have added the date of revision for that venue.
+A revision date does not mean that every part of a venue was checked for accuracy.

 Caution: Winter storm conditions can close local facilities, especially those using volunteers.
-Even in summer, a temporary shortage of personnel can result in a closing.
-Revisions to this webpage are only partial.
-I revise only the parts that I hear about.
-Some of the information is from 1999 and could be out of date.
-It is best to phone ahead, especially about hours and days of operation.
-Some facilities have even changed their locations since 1999.
-If you find any out-of-date information below, please write me using the email icon at the end.
+Even in summer, a temporary shortage of personnel or a power failure can result in an unexpected closing.
+It is best to phone ahead, especially to confirm the hours and days of operation.

 ALBANY COUNTY